-Over the past 18 years, SEE-LA – Sustainable Economic Enterprises of Los Angeles – has built the Hollywood Farmer’s Market into a Sunday juggernaut that generates nearly as much excitement as its Santa Monica counterpart.
+Over the past 18 years, SEE-LA (Sustainable Economic Enterprises of Los Angeles) has built the Hollywood Farmer’s Market into a Sunday juggernaut that generates nearly as much excitement as its Santa Monica counterpart.
 As part of the market’s evolution, SEE-LA opened The Farmer’s Kitchen over the summer, but they didn’t have an official grand opening until October 8.
-Mary Macvean of The Daily Dish was there, and she noted the presence of Council President Eric Garcetti.
+Mary Macvean of The Daily Dish was there, and she noted the presence of Los Angeles City Council President Eric Garcetti.
 Instead of a ribbon-cutting, they had a ceremonial salad chopping.

-The Farmer’s Kitchen is run by Pompea Smith’s non-profit organization in an effort to help build community, support local farmers, can and bottle leftover produce, teach nutrition to low-income families and provide on-the-job training to restaurant industry hopefuls.
+Pompea Smith’s non-profit organization runs The Farmer’s Kitchen in an effort to help build community, support local farmers, can and bottle leftover produce, teach nutrition to low-income families and provide on-the-job training to restaurant industry hopefuls.

-The seasons dictate what you’ll find on the menu at The Farmer’s Ktichen, but to give you an idea of what to expect, the current SAMPLE MENU lists options like a Roasted Italian Eggplant salad ($9) with caramelized onions, shaved Parmesan and balsamic vinaigrette; Grilled Chicken Sausage sandwich ($9) with grilled sweet onions & peppers and marinara sauce on a baguette; and Chicken Croquettes ($9) with yellow heirloom marinara sauce and a mixed green salad.
+The seasons dictate what you’ll find on the menu at The Farmer’s Kitchen.
+To give you a better idea of what to expect, the current menu lists options like a Roasted Italian Eggplant salad ($9) with caramelized onions, shaved Parmesan and balsamic vinaigrette.
+Grilled Chicken Sausage sandwich ($9) also hosts grilled sweet onions & peppers and marinara sauce on a baguette.
+Chicken Croquettes ($9) co-star yellow heirloom marinara sauce and a mixed green salad.

 Leave a Comment